kaniblu/hanja-sisg/README.md

-# Hanja-aware Korean Subword Representations #
+# Hanja-aware Korean Word Representations #

 This is the training code for ["Don't Just Scratch the Surface: Enhancing Word Representations for Korean with Hanja"](https://coming-soon).
 The code is based on [FastText](https://github.com/facebookresearch/fasttext), with an additional functionality to take Hanja-annotated texts and perform Hanja-level skip-gram learning.